SuSanee/FOODX/README.md

 # 🍽️ FOODX - Your Food Ordering App

 A responsive and modern food ordering application built with React and Tailwind CSS, offering a seamless user experience for browsing restaurants and ordering food.

+## See Website
+**NOTE** : Download the Cors bypass extension and enable it on your chrome browser before starting the project.

+link for CORS extension - [Cors Extension](https://chromewebstore.google.com/detail/lhobafahddgcelffkeicbaginigeejlf?utm_source=item-share-cp)

+After enabling the extension visit the website from the link given below.

 > ⚙️ Live Preview: [Visit FOODX](https://foodx-kappa.vercel.app/)

 ## 🛠️ Technologies Used